I am on the job market!

 I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign, advised by Ravishankar K. Iyer.
 I am affiliated with the DEPEND research group at the Coordinated Science Laboratory.
 My research aims to improve the performance, resilience, and ease of management of large-scale heterogeneous computer systems.

-I am particularly interested in applying ML to challenging problems within the design and management of computer systems.
-My dissertation research has demonstrated the application of domain-knowledge (i.e., knowledge about software and hardware architecture) as an inductive bias to ML techniques to solve a variety of systems problems, including heterogeneous resource management, distributed failure detection, and resilience assessment.
+I am particularly interested applying machine learning to challenging problems within the design and management of computer systems.
+My research has demonstrated the application of domain-knowledge (i.e., knowledge about software and hardware architecture) as an inductive bias to ML techniques to solve a variety of systems problems, including heterogeneous resource management, distributed failure detection, and resilience assessment.

 - Sep 5, 2020 Our SC 2020 paper has been nominated for the best paper and best student paper awards.

 - Aug 15, 2020 Our paper on fine-grained ML-based resource rebalancing to meet microservice SLO-requirements has been accepted at OSDI 2020.